Visiting the Summit

 If you are visiting the summit area, please leave the landscape as you find it.
 Do not disturb the terrain or build rock piles.
 Please stay on designated roadways and trails.
 Off-road driving is prohibited.
 Maunakea is a sensitive environment, so please treat it as such.
 Do not litter.

-Note: The observatories are private facilities and generally not open to the public.
-Stargazing is best done at the VIS, where we are equipped for visitors and have telescopes you can look through, and temperatures are much warmer than the summit.
+Note: The observatories are private research facilities and generally not open to the public.
+Stargazing is best done at the VIS, where we are equipped for visitors, have telescopes you can look through, and temperatures are much warmer than the summit.